refinedev/refine/documentation/docs/guides-concepts/authentication/index.md

 <IsAuthentcated />

 Refine also provides `<Auhtenticated />` component to easily handle authentication state.
-You can use this component for conditionally render your components.
+You can use this component to protect your routes and conditionally render your components.

 [To learn more about the `<Auhtenticated />` component, check out the reference page.](/docs/api-reference/core/components/auth/authenticated)